momcancode/Cuisine-Demystifier-NLP-ML-Project/README.md

 ## Where is the data from?

 The ingredients' text and some images of nearly 5000 recipes have been fully scraped from https://www.bbc.co.uk/food/cuisines.
-I've found this website is well-structured in cuisine classification and rich in recipe content.
+I've found that this website is well-structured in cuisine classification and rich in recipe content.
 Please refer to my [webscraping notebook](data/00_extract_scraped_bbcfood_cuisine.ipynb) for more details.

 The cuisine classification is quite subjective and can vary among recipe websites.
 Relabelling cuisines might be necessary depending on specific analysis requirements.